Last updated: April 30, 2026

 Frequently Asked Questions

-Is landscaping taxable in Nevada?
+Are landscaping services taxable in Nevada?

 More Nevada Business Guides